rocky-linux/documentation/docs/books/admin_guide/06-users.md

     When deleting a group, there are two conditions that can occur:

     * If a user has a unique primary group and you issue the `groupdel` command on that group, you will be prompted that there is a specific user under the group and it cannot be deleted.
-    * If a user belongs to a supplementary group (not the primary group for the user) and that group is not the primary group for antoher user on the system, then the `groupdel` command will delete the group without any additional prompts.
+    * If a user belongs to a supplementary group (not the primary group for the user) and that group is not the primary group for another user on the system, then the `groupdel` command will delete the group without any additional prompts.

     Examples: